 Absolutely not.
 The information that you provide will be used for Windsor Alerts notification purposes only.
 We will not distribute or sell your contact or location information to any vendor or other organization.
 Your personal information is collected in accordance with the Municipal Freedom of Information and Protection of Privacy Act (“MFIPPA”) and its regulations for the collection, retention, use and disclosure of personal information.
 MFIPPA has the stated purpose “to protect the privacy of individuals with respect to personal information about themselves held by institutions and to provide individuals with a right of access to that information.

 This is a software limitation of the system.
 If you are interested in receiving alerts to more than 5 delivery channels (cell phones, emails, etc.), you are allowed to register for multiple accounts.
-We encourage residents to have their family members, neighbors and friends sign up for individual accounts rather than link numerous users to one account.
+We encourage residents to have their family members, neighbours and friends sign up for individual accounts rather than link numerous users to one account.

 When you receive text messages from Windsor Alerts, they will be sent from the short code.
 If you choose to receive voice calls, the system will contact you from 519-253-6573.
 Please store these numbers as a contact in your phone as ‘Windsor Alerts’.